sgkim126/peer/README.md

 | OpenAI | `OPENAI_API_KEY` |
 | Anthropic | `ANTHROPIC_API_KEY` |
 | Gemini | `GEMINI_API_KEY` |

+See [Pi's provider documentation](https://github.com/earendil-works/pi/blob/v0.83.0/packages/coding-agent/docs/providers.md) for the complete list of supported providers and authentication methods.

+`peer init` copies the default configuration to `.peer/config.toml`.
+The configuration selects the default provider and model, limits the number of commits and model iterations, and records model prices used to estimate review cost.

 Use `--provider` or `--model` to override the configured defaults for one review.